turbomarko/turbo-drf/docs/project-generation-options.rst

 use_async:
     Indicates whether the project should use web sockets with Uvicorn + Gunicorn.

-use_compressor:
-    Indicates whether the project should be configured to use `Django Compressor`_.

 use_celery:
     Indicates whether the project should be configured to use Celery_.